SowmyaC28/Bing-News-Analytics---Microsoft-Fabric/README.md

-# Azure Data Engineering Pipeline using Microsoft Fabric
+# Bing News Analysis Pipeline using Microsoft Fabric

 The idea behind this project is to build a data pipeline that:
 - Alerts users of significant changes based on sentiment analysis of text data/ news items of a search engine